gadominas/autocut/README.md

 autocut -f mkv2mp4,slice,tempo,fade -i input_video_file.mkv -s 0 -e 200 - t 120
 ```

-As a result input video will be converted, small fragment of 200 frames starting from the begging will be sliced and accelerated by 20% applying fadeIn/Out filters.
+Input video will be converted, small fragment of 200 frames starting from the begging will be sliced and accelerated by 20% applying fadeIn/Out filters.

 Recap function basically was the main purpose of such ffmpeg cli.
 Recap function takes video input file cuts fragments equally distributing the cut time and then joins them together.
 It's important to rekey video according to your fragment duration in order to have clean cut on keyframe.
 For example: